 This course develops skills in programming modern high performance computers.
 It examines some of the typical hardware architectures and how they affect performance and programming.
 Algorithms to illustrate the principles are chosen from a range of scientific tasks.
 The course includes the study of numerical solutions of linear and non-linear equations, numerical interpolation and curve fitting, the numerical solution of ordinary differential equations, and Monte Carlo simulation.
 Interaction utilising modern graphics is exploited.

 Completion of this course will enable students to:

-- demonstrate an understanding of a variety of computer-based methods and their errors, used in the solution of numerical problems;
+- demonstrate an understanding of a variety of computer-based numerical methods and their errors, used in the solution of numerical problems

-- choose appropriate techniques (including graphics) for particular applications and solutions;
+- choose and implement appropriate numerical techniques (including graphics) for a range of real-world problems

 High performance computer architecture

 Computer Architecture, Different HPC Architectures, Performance Measures and Computational Error Analysis